 Flannel pants are, I think, the holy grail if you’re looking for warm winter pants.
 They don’t have the itch of wool or tweed, but they drape better and feel more versatile than velvet or other options.
 Of course, the downside is that you often end up paying a lot for them…

-Another Great Option for Women’s Winter Dress Pants: Other Wool Blends
+Another Great Option for Women's Winter Dress Pants: Other Wool Pants and Wool Blends

-I’m separating out wool flannel because I think it’s the softest, the warmest, and the most versatile — but there are a zillion other wool blends and woolen fabrics, including wool gabardine and wool blended with elastyne for stretch (like the plaid pair below).
-These may be itchy — so see our trick about how to deal with unlined pants — but they may also be great for winter.
+I'm separating out wool flannel because I think it's the softest, the warmest, and the most versatile — but there are a zillion other wool blends and woolen fabrics, including wool gabardine and wool blended with something for stretch.

 Wool blends are a lot easier to find than flannel — but you really have to try the pant on to see how warm it really is.
 Nordstrom has a ton of wool blend pants for work, including some classic pants from Theory, Boss, and Lafayette 148 New York.
-And don’t forget about Banana Republic Factory’s trove of washable wool work clothes, including a ton of pants.
+And don't forget about Banana Republic's trove of washable wool work clothes, including a ton of pants; M.M.LaFleur also has a lot of great washable wool styles.

 {related: how to dress professionally on the coldest days}

-I’m putting velvet and corduroy together because they both can go either way, although corduroy is inherently more casual and velvet is inherently more dressy.
-But if you see either fabric in a five-pocket style (like denim), odds are the pants are only going to be acceptable for a more casual office in general (or, say, a weekend workday in a conservative office).
+I'm putting velvet and corduroy together because they both can go either way, although corduroy is inherently more casual and velvet is inherently more dressy.
+But if you see either fabric in a five-pocket style (like denim), the pants may only be acceptable for a more casual office in general (or, say, a weekend workday in a conservative office).
+(Know your office!)

-On the flip side, if you see them with welt pockets like the blue pair below, or cut like trousers like the bootcut burgundy pair, then they’re far more acceptable to wear to conservative offices.
-Note that the swish-swish sound both pants make while walking can be a problem in an office with very quiet hallways — and that lint can also be a problem with both (note that, in a pinch, a Fed Ex mailing pouch works wonders!)…
+In fact, if you see cut like trousers or other work pants, or even just without pockets (or only welt pockets), then they're far more acceptable to wear to conservative offices.
+Note that the swish-swish sound both pants make while walking can be a problem in an office with very quiet hallways — and that lint can also be a problem with both.

 {related: how to do business casual in cold weather}

-Some of our all-time favorite cords (for business casual) include the Kut from the Kloth ones at Nordstrom, available in regular, petite, and plus sizes.
-If you like a tighter fit, check out corduroy from denim brands like AG; if you prefer a looser but still tailored look check out NYDJ cords.
-Madewell also has a ton of great cords right now!
-Some other great of-the-moment cords include these (as of Jan.
-2022):
+For 2024, some of our all-time favorite cords (mostly for casual offices) include the Kut from the Kloth ones at Nordstrom, available in regular, petite, and plus sizes.
+If you prefer a tighter fit, check out corduroy from denim brands like AG; if you prefer a looser but still tailored look check out NYDJ cords.
+I love these cropped, flared cords from Tuckernuck.

 BONUS Category for Warm Women’s Dress Pants: Long Johns and Silk Leggings